 What’s the worst behavior you’ve seen on a plane?
-If you point the finger at the kids, you’re half right.
+If you point the finger at the kids, you’re only half right.

 You’ve probably seen the viral videos of toddlers having an in-flight meltdown.
 And the surveys, like the one done every year by Expedia, that suggest three out of the five most annoying passenger behaviors involve children.

 But if you want to find the most outrageous behavior on a plane, don’t be so quick to blame the youngest passengers.